Native American language

 Tanana mothers traditionally carried their babies on their backs, using a moosehide strap called a baby belt

 What were Tanana homes like in the past?

-The Tananas lived in earth houses.
+The Tananas lived in earth lodges.
 Athabaskan earth houses were made by digging an underground chamber,

 surrounding it with log walls and a thatched roof, and then packing the whole structure in layers of earth to insulate it.
 Since Tanana houses